osmfj/sotmjp-website/docs/index.rst

-PyCon web site
+SotM JP web site
 ==============

-The PyCon web site is an open-source Django project for the PyCon conference, based on Pinax Symposion.
+The SotM JP web site is an open-source Django project for the State of the Map Japan 2014 conference, based on Pinax Symposion.

 It came out of development done by Eldarion for DjangoCon US and US PyCon but has been independently used for a number of other conferences.